 In the years since, Lauren and I have planned and cooked more than 20 Thanksgiving dinners.
 It’s our daughters’ favorite holiday, in part because cousins, aunts, uncles, grandparents, and friends are always around the house.
 Their mom’s pecan pie and dad’s mashed potato casserole are pretty memorable, too.
 I’m not ready for our daughters to celebrate Thanksgiving on their own—but the day will come.
 But not just yet.

-Lauren Savoie: Associate Editor, Tastings and Testings
+Lauren Savoie: Senior Editor, Tastings and Testings

 I don't think I've ever spent Thanksgiving Day in the same place two years in a row.
 I've done pretty much every iteration of Thanksgiving you can think of: eating out, dining in, traveling, staying home, a cozy dinner with just one other person, a massive gathering with my extended family, and even Thanksgiving in Disney World one lucky year.
 Every year the food is different, the setting is different, and the people are different.
 For me, the real tradition takes place about two weeks before the actual holiday, when I host a Friendsgiving at my house.